meqaio/swagger_meqa/docs/execution-plan.md

     * However, it's easy to add it in.
 When you have an object that has @meqa[Anotherclass:property] tag for one of its fields, you know it's a foreign key.
 And we can construct standard tests for foreign keys.
     * We need to be more systematic when constructing test cases.
 In this case, for PUTs, we need to change one parameter at a time, then validate the change.
 When changing a foreign key, we need to verify against the foreign table.
 Similarly during random tests we need to validate against foreign tables too.
 * Parameters that mean meta-data within the swagger object structure
     * For instance, /cards/{id}/{field} - the field is the property name for the card.
 This will return just one property of the card rather than the whole object.
-We need to have a special tag @meqa[Cards:any] where any means any field.
+We need to have a special tag `<meqa Card.any>`. where any means any field.
 What if the field can be some but not the others?
-Will "any" be a regex?
+Later we can enhance it so "any" can be a regexp.
+* Object hierarchy
+    * Objects can be created and queried based on the hierarchical relationship.
+    * POST - boards/{id}/card - create a card that belongs to the specified board.
+    * POST - cards, with boardId as argument.
+    * GET - boards/{id}/card - get all the cards that belong to the specified board.
+    * Likely what we do for foreign keys can sufficiently cover this.
+* Incomplete swagger.json
+    * for instance, sometimes the example contains more fields than the json object.
+This we can actually figure out with an ExampleToSchema method.
+Punt for now unless it becomes a real pain.
+* Type confusion
+    * Sometimes, an enum is specified as a regular string, with the description saying: valid values are: true, false.
+    * We can change the swagger.json to specify the enum properly.
+    * Alternatively, we can specify `<meqa enum:true,false>`.
+This is properly better because it doesn't change the original document, and we know that it won't break anything.
+Changing the swagger.json to specify enum may break the codegen clients that use the spec.
+    * We should design how to use `<meqa>` tags to constrain values.
+This is very useful when we want to restrict date or number ranges as well.
+* Meqa value tags - punt for now, because it's supported by standard swagger tags.
+    * `<meqa type:value1,value2,value3>`
+    * `<meqa enum:v1,v2,v3>` - note that the swagger.json already has a type for the field.
+    * `<meqa range:10,20>` - integer range between 10 and 20.
+    * `<meqa range:1.1,102.0>` - float range, again the field has a type in swagger.json